 Explore the Hudson Valley along New York’s Empire State Trail!
 This trail, completed in 2020, allows cyclists to experience the Empire State’s urban centers, village main streets, rural communities and diverse history.
-Over six days, we’ll travel along the Hudson River Valley from downtown New York City to Schenectady, New York.
-Be one of the first to experience it!
+Over six days, we’ll travel along the Hudson River Valley from downtown New York City to Albany, New York.

 The trail is mostly on paved and crushed-stone rail trails, but it does include some riding adjacent to motor vehicle traffic.

 This morning our cycling adventure starts with a 30-minute ferry ride from Staten Island to Battery Park in Manhattan.
 You’ll pass the Statue of Liberty and get a great view of the Manhattan skyline!
 See the Statue of Liberty, take some time to reflect at the 9/11 Memorial, get a classic NYC bagel lunch, and ride all the way to Tarrytown.
 Please note: Cycling through New York City is an amazing experience, but it is a busy place!
 Riders must be experienced riding both with traffic and on busy bike paths.

 Travel northeast along the former Putnam rail line north into Westchester, where the route then follows the South County Trail.
 Despite passing through densely populated areas, the rail-trail is surprisingly park-like and quiet, buffered from adjacent development and the Saw Mill River Parkway by dense woods.
 End in historic Hopewell Junction at Le Chambord at Curry Estate.